omkarbhoite25/Juction-Hackathon---Columbia-Road/README.md

 ## REQUIREMENTS
  - Python Flusk
- - Basically everything was made with python <3
+ - Basically everything was made with <3 and python

 ## DOCS
-Our code is hosted on https://predicto.pythonanywhere.com/ We offer two API:
+Our code is hosted on https://predicto.pythonanywhere.com/ free of charge and free of data.
+This means that you should feed the AI in order to get insights.
+Remember, garbage in garbage out!
+We offer two API:
- - */update/transaction* | This endpoint is expecting data coming in the form of:
+ - *POST /update/transaction* | This endpoint is expecting data coming in the form of:
  ```
      {
       'id': BASKET_ID,